-In order to complete this training within ERGT’s course duration, it is recommended (but not mandatory) that trainees have the below skills and knowledge:
+In order to complete this training within ERGT’s course duration, it is recommended (but not mandatory) that trainees have skills and knowledge of;

-- Understand organisational hazard identification and the reporting of hazards
+- organisational hazard identification and the reporting of hazards

 - Common Safety Training Program (CSTP) for the Oil and Gas industry or equivalent.

 If you do not have the recommended skills and knowledge please contact ERGT.

 A medical certificate is not required for this course; however a health questionnaire and declaration of fitness will be required at course registration.